MovieCast/api-old/README.md

 # [MovieCast API](https://github.com/MovieCast/api)
 [![Build Status](https://travis-ci.org/MovieCast/api.svg?branch=master)](https://travis-ci.org/MovieCast/desktop)

+**Kickass got taken down and this API is no longer working, don't even try**

 Fetches movies from kat.cr

 Before explaining anything we like to mention that if you are running the MovieCast API in a production environment, we highly recommend using Nginx as a reverse proxy.